5 signs stress induced weight gain is happening to you

 4. Stubborn Belly Fat

 The prolonged high levels of cortisol also cause damage to your cells, lowering their insulin sensitivity.
-When you begin to resist insulin, your blood sugar keeps rising and your hunger hormones (leptin and ghrelin) become unbalanced.
+When you begin to resist insulin, your body produces more of it in order for it to be effective.
+However, this means your blood sugar levels keep on rising, which affects your hunger hormones (leptin and ghrelin).
 Your brain struggles to accurately perceive when you are full or hungry and you are no longer able to control the amount of food you eat.

 5. Your workouts don’t work anymore